Blessings in a Bookbag gives away 300 toys to families for Christmas

 “I actually lost my job, and right at the wrong time, so it was like I was either between bills or making sure they have Christmas, but now that she did this, she made it possible for my children to be able to smile on Christmas morning,” said Monique Washington.

 The organization also gave away a bicycle and a giant teddy bear.
-Bowers’s motto is, “it’s a blessing to be a blessing.”
+Bowers’ motto is: “It’s a blessing to be a blessing.”